 - 55. The Disabled Facilities Service budget for mandatory and discretionary grants to housing owner-occupiers as well as for administration costs for the grants is £4.725 million.
+Additional funding has been made available from the Housing with Care Fund via the Regional Partnership Board to be used in 2023/24.
+There is £268,800 available and this will be split equally between the public and private sector adding an additional £134,400 to the budget, all of which is projected to be spent.
 Whilst there are additional pressures in demand, changes in regulations and costs, expenditure is to be managed within the existing budget available. - 56.
 As well as the above, an Enable Grant totalling £654,535 has been awarded by Welsh Government and will be utilised to deliver additional adaptations to help older, disabled, and vulnerable people by, accelerating discharge from hospital to a safe and comfortable home, reducing delayed transfers of care and improving the individual's ability to maintain independence at home. - 57.
+Additional Housing with Care Funding of £105,000 has also been made available for use towards purchasing Tech Enabled Care.
+Expenditure of £80,000 is projected for the year although this could increase by the end of the year as spend is maximised as much as possible.
+This includes £50,000 expenditure on telecare units for referrals by Independent Living Services in order to support hospital discharge, avoid hospital admission and support packages of care. - 58.
 The Council approved a budget of £5 million on a self-financing basis, to develop an independent wellbeing hub.
 At the end of 2021/22, a grant was received from Welsh Government of £1.101 million to support independent living solutions and allocated for this purpose as well.
-Following an options appraisal exercise, the preferred option is to build a bespoke equipment store, wellbeing hub and associated facilities such as a smart house.
+Following an options appraisal exercise, the preferred option is to build a bespoke equipment store, multi-disciplinary independent living wellbeing hub and associated facilities such as a smart house.
 However, with costs significantly in excess of budget, this is subject to review of costing, due diligence, and approval of external partners in line with their own processes and the Joint Agreement, as well as agreed contributions towards costs.
-Opportunities for external funding are also being sought with recommendations for a way forward then to be considered by Cabinet as part of the affordability and outcomes of the scheme. - 58.
-A cabinet report of 23 March 2023 considered the approach to deliver a mixed tenure energy efficiency retrofit scheme to unimproved British Iron and Steel Federation (BISF) properties in Llandaff North and Rumney.
-This was following notification of a capital grant award of £4.650 million to be used towards owner occupier properties and to be spent by 31 March 2025.
-The approach and outcome of tender exercises are to be discussed with Welsh Government prior to proceeding with any project and managing costs within funding available and at this stage, expenditure of £100,000 is assumed during 2023/24.
+Opportunities for external funding are also being sought with recommendations for a way forward having been considered by Cabinet as part of the affordability and outcomes of the scheme.